aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 ## Lab Overview

-In this hands-on lab, you will set up a Virtual WAN in Azure, create a hub using the Azure Portal, and connect a VNet to the Virtual Hub.
+In this lab, you will set up a Virtual WAN in Azure, create a hub using the Azure Portal, and connect a VNet to the Virtual Hub.
 Azure Virtual WAN simplifies large-scale branch connectivity and offers centralized network management.
 You will configure the Virtual WAN resource, create a hub as a central connection point, and connect a VNet to the hub, ensuring seamless communication and optimized routing.
 This lab will provide you with the skills to efficiently manage complex network environments using Azure Virtual WAN.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20a%20virtual%20WAN%20using%20the%20Azure%20portal)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Objectives